Deutschland sucht den Superstar season 18

-The eighteenth season of Deutschland sucht den Superstar began on 5 January 2021 on RTL. the jury consisted of Dieter Bohlen only for audtitions and "Recalls" Mike Singer, Maite Kelly and Michael Wendler; Wendler was excluded after the first audition because of his statements about the COVID-19 outbreak in Germany.
+The eighteenth season of Deutschland sucht den Superstar began on 5 January 2021 on RTL. the jury consisted of Dieter Bohlen only for auditions and "Recalls" Mike Singer, Maite Kelly and Michael Wendler; Wendler was excluded after the first audition because of his statements about the COVID-19 outbreak in Germany.
 Before the live shows began, Dieter Bohlen was excluded from the jury, his place took Thomas Gottschalk.
 Oliver Geissen returned as the host.
 For the first time all top 4 consists of male competitors.
+This time, the live shows took place at the Landschaftspark Duisburg-Nord.
 Jan Marten-Block was announced as the winner of the season.